Pylons/pyramid/docs/narr/extconfig.rst

 Extending Pyramid Configuration
 ===============================

 Pyramid allows you to extend its Configurator with custom directives.
-These directives can add an :term:`action`, participate in :term:`conflict resolution`, and can provide some number of :term:`introspectable` objects.
+Custom directives can use other directives, they can add a custom :term:`action`, they can participate in :term:`conflict resolution`, and they can provide some number of :term:`introspectable` objects.

 .. index::
    single: add_directive